 Ms. Kira’s Experience

-HIGHLIGHTS OF HOSTING & TEACHING WORK:
+HOSTING & TEACHING HIGHLIGHTS:

 Write This Second: Exploring Our Roots, Oakland, CA